matthewcrews/blog/content/blog/2020-12-01-modeling-nonlinear-functions-with-flips.md

 ## What if we need a Non-Linear Function

-Fortunately we have ways of working around this limitation.
+Fortunately, we have ways of working around this limitation.
 Another way to think of a curve is just a series of straight lines.
 We could approximate our curve using a series of straight lines that were close enough to the original function to make our answer meaningful.
-For this example let's try modeling the parabola $y=-x^2+10.0$.
+For this example, let's try modeling the parabola $y=-x^2+10.0$.
 We will use this to represent the Objective Function of our model.
 Below you see a plot which has a smooth grey line for the exact values of our parabola and a series of point connect by blue line segments.
 You will notice that the blue line segments closely match the shape of the parabola.

 ![Smooth Function as Line Segments](/img/2020-12-01-line-segments.png)

 Our goal is to now model our original parabola with a series of segments.
 We will create a Decision variable which corresponds to each point on the plot.
 To get a value along the line segments we take a percent of the adjacent points.
 If I wanted the value of $y$ at the point $x=0.5$, I would use 50% of the value of $x$ at 0.0 and 50% of the value of $x$ at $1.0$.
 You may recognize this as [linear-interpolation](https://en.wikipedia.org/wiki/Linear_interpolation).
 If we want a value for x that is between our Decision variable, we just use a percent of the adjacent decisions.
 Let's get to the code!

-We open up the `Flips` library and generate the set of points we want Decisions for.
+We open the `Flips` library and generate the set of points we want Decisions for.
 We create a range of values from `-5.0` to `5.0` and provide an index for the value.
-We extract the index values to be elswhere in our code.
+We extract the index values to be elsewhere in our code.

 ```fsharp
 open Flips